shikhir-arora/fredboat.com/public/markdown/configuration.md

 # Configuration
-FredBoat supports a few options when it comes to customizing it's behavior in your server. __You must be a server admin to change any of these settings.__
+FredBoat supports a few options when it comes to customizing its behavior in your server. __You must have admin permissions to change any of these settings.__

 ## The ;;lang command
 Want to use FredBoat in your native language?
 Server admins can set the language of FredBoat in their server.
-Say for instance I wanted to change the language to French:
+Say, for instance, I wanted to change the language to French:

 ```
 ;;lang fr_FR